aerugo/BB2490-RNASeq-Project/logbooks/sailendra.md

 Here we see quite a drastic range of sequence reads in each of files.
 For example in flowcell "130104_SN866_0197_AC1DLVACXX" Sample10 LPS range 1 was ranged from 16.95M to 21.20M range while in other flowcell it ranged from 17.38M to 21.06M.
 We plotted a barplot of reads from 2 flow cells as shown in figure (dont know how to post figure in here)

-# Day 6: Working together and hands on sbatch script with Hugio#
+# Day 6: Working together and hands on sbatch script with Hugio 23 Feb 2016#

 As planned I and Hugio met at KTH to get hands on data analysis and substantiate pipelines for further analysis.
 Firstly, we decided to used step-wise increment of data.
 Specifically we decided first we will try with a single lane reads so as to optimize tools and sbatch script and subsequently scale it up with serially with two, three and four lanes of each flowcells thus constituting 25%, 50%, 75% and 100% of total reads.
 The main rationale behind it was this would be in principle similar to subsampling whole population of paired ends reads from whole RNA sequencing albeit in small chunks.

-## Developing pipelines for analysis 23 Feb 2016##
+## Developing pipelines for analysis ##

 In my opinion major task in sequencing is composed of three major parts :
 * Preprocessing of reads